Kernel Ridge Regression Inference: Gaussian coupling details (Appendix )

-In this subsection, we will derive bounds on the quantities where $c \ge 1$, which are crucial for our analysis.
-Such quantities arise frequently in studies of ridge regression; see, for example, the ``effective dimension'' appearing in \cite{caponnetto2007optimal}.
-In particular note that according to our definition, $\N(\lambda) = \psi(0,2)$.
+\paragraph{Effective dimension.} In this subsection, we will derive bounds on the quantities $\psi(m,c) = \sum_{s=m+1}^\infty \frac{\nu_s}{(\nu_s+\lambda)^c},$ where $c \ge 1$.
+Such quantities arise frequently in studies of ridge regression, e.g. the ``effective dimension'' in \cite{caponnetto2007optimal}.
+According to our definition, $\N(\lambda) = \psi(0,2)$.
 We provide matching upper and lower bounds.

-\begin{proposition}[Upper bound on effective dimension] Suppose $\nu_s \le \bar\nu(s): \bb{R} \to \bb{R}$ for some non-increasing positive function $\bar\nu(s)$, and let $c \ge 1$ be given.
+\begin{proposition}[Upper bound on effective dimension] Suppose $\nu_s \le \bar\nu(s): \bb{R} \to \bb{R}$ for some non-increasing positive function $\bar\nu(s)$, and let $c > 1$ be given.
 Then

 In particular, if $\nu_s \le \omega s^{-\beta}$ for some $\omega > 0$ and $\beta > 1$, and if $\lambda \leq \omega$,

 If $\nu_s \le \omega e^{-\alpha s^\gamma}$ for some $\alpha, \omega, \gamma > 0$, and if $\lambda\leq \omega/e^{\alpha}$, then